gunarakulangunaretnam/fire-detection-system-using-python-opencv/README.md

-# FIRE DETECTION SYSTEM IN PYTHON USING HSV COLOR
+# Fire Detection System In Python Using HSV Color

 ## Introduction